Erdogan says Turkey will launch Syria land operation when convenient | Law-Order

 "We are continuing the air operation and will come down hard on the terrorists from land at the most convenient time for us," Erdogan told his AK Party's lawmakers in a speech in parliament.
 "We have formed part of this corridor (and) will take care of it starting with places such as Tel Rifat, Manbij and Ain al-Arab (Kobani), which are the sources of trouble," he added.

-He received briefings and gave instructions late on Tuesday in a video conference with the chief of general staff, the land forces commander and the commanders of border units, his ministry said on Wednesday.
-It cited him as saying 254 militants had been "neutralised" in the operation, a term generally used to be mean killed.

-The YPG-led Syrian Democratic Forces (SDF) said the Turkish military attacked north and eastern Syria for a third day on Tuesday, using aircraft, drones and heavy artillery, with civilian infrastructure including hospitals and a school among the targets hit.
-The SDF media centre said there had been six airstrikes by warplanes and six drone strikes on Tuesday, with nearly 500 artillery shells hitting the region.
-It previously said 15 civilians and fighters were killed in Turkish strikes in recent days.
+Turkish Defence Minister Hulusi Akar said the army had hit 471 targets in Syria and Iraq since the weekend.
+His ministry cited him as saying 254 militants had been "neutralised", a term generally used to be mean killed.
+YPG-led Syrian Democratic Forces (SDF) commander Mazloum Abdi said in an interview with Al-Monitor news website that his home city of Kobani would be the "true target" of any ground offensive, being of strategic importance for Turkey in connecting areas in Syria that it already controls.

-The United States has allied with the SDF in the fight against Islamic State in Syria, causing a deep rift with Turkey
+He criticised a "weak response" by Russia and Washington to the Turkish airstrikes.
+The United States has allied with the SDF in the fight against IS in Syria, causing a deep rift with Turkey.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)